RealTest creates a folder called "Backups" within the installation folder (by default C:\RealTest\Backups).

 It is also, of course, highly recommended to add your RealTest scripts folder to your list of folders to be backed up by whatever automatic local or cloud backup services you are using.

-At the same time, it is advisable to exclude .RTD (data) files from such automatic backups, as they can be quite large and are easy to recreate.
+At the same time, it is advisable to exclude data files (*.rtd) from such automatic backups, as they can be quite large and are easy to recreate.
+(It is also advisable to exclude your Data folder and/or *.rtd files from anti-virus scanning for better performance.)